What is perimenopause?

 How many red days will I have?

 How many red days you will have is very individual.
 The app will be more likely to determine you might be fertile and give a red day if you have fluctuating temperatures and irregular cycles.
-Natural Cycles may not be the ideal contraception for you as you will receive many red days, during which you'll need to use a condom to effectively prevent a pregnancy.
+Natural Cycles may not be the ideal contraception for you as you will receive many red days, during which you'll need to use a condom to prevent pregnancy effectively.

 Can I trust my green days?